 We have brochures in several languages intended for your buyers that describe the benefits of these arrangements and the process for them:

 We can support the provision and finance of extended payment terms to your foreign buyer, in respect to exported goods and associated services.
 As a general principle, the credit term should not exceed the useful life of the exported goods and services.
+In respect to agricultural products, we do not support repayment terms longer than 18 months.

 We underwrite the risks of your buyer failing to repay any amounts outstanding to you under your supply contract, accepted bills of exchange or a loan.
 The reason for this non-payment must be as a result of specific commercial (e.g. liquidation or insolvency) or political events (e.g. foreign currency restrictions).